 After Patient Appointments –

-when the patient is done with the physician, it is the medical administrative assistant’s job to clean rooms, including wiping down the beds, changing linings, and making sure all the equipment is ready for the next appointment.
+when the patient is done with the physician, it is the medical administrative assistant’s job to clean rooms, including wiping down the beds, changing linings, and ensuring all the equipment is ready for the next appointment.

 physicians will be done seeing their patients for the day, but the day isn’t over for a medical administrative assistant.
 They will have to complete any unfinished tasks from the day.
 These duties may include: scheduling appointments, completing patient charts, dealing with prescription refills, and returning phone calls.